 20) Wearing a baby in a sling uses far less energy than carrying in-arms

-You have a baby in the house, which means that you are sleep deprived and busy; really busy.
-You need to conserve your energy where ever you can as you forge your way through the jungle of parenthood.
+With a baby in the house, you’ll probably be sleep deprived and busy; really busy.
+Conserving your energy is paramount as you forge your way through the jungle of parenthood.

 Key study/paper: Wall‐Scheffler CM et al. (2007).
 “Infant carrying: The role of increased locomotory costs in early tool development”.
 American Journal of Physical Anthropology, 133(2):841-846